-Segregated accounts can either be opened in the name of each individual client or can be Joint for all clients.
-Usually in retail Forex industry it’s going to be the second case (one bank account for all clients, opened in company name), unless negotiated individually for large investors.
+Segregated accounts can either be opened in the name of each individual client or can be joint for all clients.
+Usually, in the retail Forex industry, it’s going to be the second case (one bank account for all clients, opened in the company name), unless negotiated individually for large investors.

 While trading in the Forex market, Forex brokers with no account segregation are able to engage client funds as margin against their own positions which are being opened to hedge against client trades; at the same time, brokers who work based on a segregated account scheme must use own funds to do the same.

 Should a non-segregated account broker face difficulties getting out of his hedged positions, clients funds will constantly remain under the risk.
 This is never the case when client funds are segregated.